highb/bmh/content/posts/2025-05-20-export-proton-pass-to-1password.md

 draft: false
 ---

+2025-07-03 Edit: WARNING: This export method DOES NOT PRESERVE EXTRA FIELDS from Proton Pass.
+I have an ever bigger mess now.
+T_T

 What a mess.
 I changed email providers from Fastmail to Proton Mail a while ago.
 While doing so, I found that they also offered a password manager called Proton Pass.
 Thinking that being completely on the Proton suite would make my life easier, I moved my personal credentials into Proton Pass.

 In time, I would come to regret that decision.